Siberian elm

 Classification in Wisconsin: Restricted (hybrids and individuals used as a rootstock are exempt)

-Leaves: Small (0.8-2.6” long), alternate, elliptical, smooth, singly-toothed leaves.
-The base of the leaves are tapered or rounded.
+Leaves: Small (0.8-2.6" long), alternate, elliptical, smooth, singly-toothed leaves.
+The base of the leaves is tapered or rounded.
 Leaves can be slightly hairy when young.
-Mature leaves are dark green and smooth above while pale and nearly hairless on the underside.
+Mature leaves are dark green and smooth above, pale and nearly hairless on the underside.

 Flowers: Greenish, lack petals, and occur in small drooping clusters of 2-5.
 Flowers appear in spring before leaves unfold.

-Fruits & seeds: Flat, circular, winged fruit (samaras) are deeply notched at the tip and contain one circular seed with a smooth surface; about ½” wide.
+Fruits & seeds: Flat, circular, winged fruit (samaras) are deeply notched at the tip and contain one circular seed with a smooth surface, about ½" comprehensive.
 Fruits develop quickly and are dispersed by the wind.
 Seeds germinate quickly.

 Similar species: American elm (Ulmus americana) and slippery elm (U. rubra) have twice-serrate leaves that are over 2.8” long and are asymmetrical at the base of the leaf.
 Chinese elm (Ulmus parviflora) flowers in late summer or fall and the apex and teeth of leaves are less sharply acute.

-- Fire can also be used in fire-adapted communities to control small trees only a few years old.
+- Fire can also be used in fire-adapted communities to control small trees that are only a few years old.

-- Girdling the trees in late spring to mid-summer when the bark peels away from the sapwood easily and the sap is flowing causes the tree to die slowly over the course of a few years and will not stimulate resprouts.
-The bark must be removed to just outside of the wood; if the tree is cut too deep, it will resprout.
+- Girdling the trees in late spring to mid-summer when the bark peels away from the sapwood easily and the sap is flowing causes the tree to die slowly over a few years and will not stimulate resprouts.
+The bark must be removed just outside the wood; if the tree is cut too deep, it will resprout.

 - Glyphosate may be used for cut-stem treatments and can be done in the fall or winter.

-Sources for content:- Czarapata, Elizabeth; Invasive Plants of the Upper Midwest: an illustrated guide to their identification and control.
-University of Wisconsin Press.
+- Czarapata, Elizabeth; Invasive Plants of the Upper Midwest: an illustrated guide to their identification and control.
+The University of Wisconsin Press.
 2005.
 Pg.
 96-97